sarahbaker/www.bakertunes.com/pages/teaching/masterclasses.md

 I'll arrange a one-to-one session with you:

-- either 30 minutes or 60 minutes, depending on your needs
+- either 30, 45 or 60 minutes, depending on your needs
 - in person or online, as appropriate

 During the session you'll play your pieces as if you were in an exam or performance setting.
-Using my expertise as an ABRSM examiner and over 30 years as a music teacher, I will complete a mark sheet similar to that used in an exam.
-We will then be able to discuss the aspects of your playing that were in line with the standard you're aiming for.
+Using my expertise as an ABRSM examiner and over 30 years as a music teacher, I will critique the performance and give specific feedback, particularly focussing on interpretation and overall communication of musical ideas.
 We will also explore the areas that need some improvement, with some time given to looking at those in more detail.
 You'll receive tailored advice for these aspects, focussed on your specific needs.

-After the masterclass, I will complete a summary of the session, including the mock mark sheet and a clear run-down of my advice and suggestions.
+After the masterclass, I will complete a summary of the session with a clear run-down of my advice and suggestions.
 This will then be emailed to you shortly after.

 ### Next steps